Amazon Reviews & the Product Detail Page

 Whether you own the ASIN or you're just one of many merchants competing for a share of its Buy Box, one thing is certain: well-crafted product detail pages are key to your success.

 Overstating the product's capabilities is a surefire way to disappoint your customers.
 On the other hand, failing to properly explain features and benefits could yield dismal conversion rates and order volumes.
-(Shameless advertisement: Check out our product page optimization webinar with Amazon expert, Liz Adamson.)
+(For more on this, check out our product page optimization webinar with Amazon expert, Liz Adamson.)
 To find the right balance, smart merchants continuously analyze review chatter and refine product pages to more accurately align with customer expectations.

 Unfortunately, without the right tools, monitoring review chatter is tedious at best.
 Clicking through hundreds of product pages and thousands of reviews consumes time, energy and resources.
 As a result, many merchants give up and choose to focus on more pressing matters.